xmonader/info_foundation/docs/collaboration/circles.md

+# Circles

 [](readme.md ':/circles/readme.md')

-circles are defined in https://github.com/threefoldfoundation/info_foundation/blob/master/docs/circles/
+Circles are defined in https://github.com/threefoldfoundation/info_foundation/blob/master/docs/circles/

 # ThreeFold Related Circles (OLD ONE DO NOT USE)